-We’re spoilt for choice this February half term in Manchester and across the North.
-This holiday’s always a good one with indoor and outdoor escapades galore and the first hints of Spring.
+We’re spoilt for choice this Easter half term in Manchester and across the North.
+With two weeks to fill, this is a very good thing.

 For more half term Manchester ideas also check out our guide to free family things to do in Manchester.